 Restoration planting of indigenous kahikatea-matai forest could be considered for wet pasture sites on the margins of the Reserve.
 In particular, the areas of cultivated, farmed land at the southern end of the Reserve would be obvious areas for planting in indigenous species, but any proposals for restoration of these areas should be communicated to affected landowners first (refer to Section 4.3).
 Initial planting could focus on planting a corridor along the Ararira/LII River, which in time could be extended to the Reserve boundaries.
 Changes to the hydrology of this area could also be considered to recreate wetland habitats as long as this does not cause drainage problems on the adjoining private land.

 Restoration planting provides a good opportunity to get people involved in local restoration projects.
-If a Tārerekautuku/Yarrs Lagoon Landcare Group is formed, as is proposed by the SDC, this good be a good project to get people involved in.
+If a Tārerekautuku/Yarrs Lagoon Landcare Group is formed, as is proposed by the SDC, this could be a good project to get people involved in.

 Any restoration planting that is undertaken should use locally sourced species that are appropriate to the site and adapted to local conditions.